boonebgorges/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 2.8 =
+bunch of new updates/fixes:  group activity replies are now registered in the plugin and emailed/digested accordingly.
+Users can now choose to get emails for posts they make (in their settings page).
+Useful filters were added, you can now add a header or footer to the digest emails.
+Fixed a bug where group names were sometimes missing for private groups in the digest.
+Fixed minor bug where people on weekly digest who followed a single topic don't get any emails.

 = 2.7.9 =
 now translated in japanese, spanish, french, portuguese, italian and dutch. no changes to the code on this update.